The Girl Guides Association of Grenada: Affiliates

 Grenada belongs to the Caribbean Link for Guiding set up for the purpose of mutual development and consultation among member organization in the Caribbean.

 Regional activity

-Grenada will host the 15th Western Hemisphere Regional Conference in 2019.
+Grenada hosted the 15th Western Hemisphere Regional Conference in 2019.

 Leadership structure

 The council, led by the President, is the governing body of the Girl Guides Association of Grenada.
 It is formed by an elected executive, the Chief Commissioner, and commissioners.
 Members of the council are expected to sit on at least one sub-committee.

 The executive committee is a standing sub-committee of the council.
 It is led by the Chief Commissioner; the Council Secretary, the Treasurer, and Commissioners sit on the executive committee.